-Have you ever wondered about the following things?
+Have you ever entertained the following thoughts?

 - If I tell my friend I won’t lend him any more money, I am being selfish and not very “Christian.”